yxuco/betest_tutorial/README.md

  - Unit test improves the code coverage, especially for rule-based systems, it is harder to improve code coverage by adding functional tests.
  - Unit test helps documenting the code, and improves application implementation by ensuring the testability of the code.

-This tutorial shows that unit test of individual rules and runctions is not only necessary, but also achievable for TIBCO BusinessEvents applications.
+This tutorial shows that unit test of individual rules and rule-functions is not only necessary, but also achievable for TIBCO BusinessEvents applications.

 ## Clone the tutorial utility